OVERVIEW OF MEDIA WATCH

 - Failing to acknowledge research that does NOT support a particular intervention.

-Disclaimer: Media Watch letters represent the views of the individual writer(s) and do not necessarily represent a formal position taken by the Board of ASAT.
+To read actual Media Watch responses authored by individuals affiliated with ASAT, please click here.
+Please note that our published responses represent the views of the individual writer(s) and do not necessarily represent a formal position taken by the Board of ASAT.